 The treatment recommended by your doctor will depend on the results of your tests, the type of cancer, where the cancer is, whether it has spread, your age and your general health.
 You’ll have regular check-ups to see whether the cancer has responded to treatment.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease in an individual woman.
-Instead, your doctor can give you an idea about the general prognosis for women with the same type and stage of vulvar cancer.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+Instead, your doctor can give you an idea about the general prognosis for people with the same type and stage of vulvar cancer.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It may help to talk with family and friends.
 You can also call Cancer Council 13 11 20 if you need more information or emotional support.